7UKECREAT0R/MCCompiledSource/Writerside/topics/Cheat-Sheet.md

 - in order:
 	- `<selector: players>` `<minecraft item: item>` `[integer: count, data]`
 	- optional, repeatable, one of:
+		- `at: ` Usable only in containers with the 'item' command.
+Specifies which slot the item should go in.
+			- `<integer: slot>`
 		- `keep` Item will stay in the player's inventory even after death.
 		- `lockinventory` Lock the item in the player's inventory.
 		- `lockslot` Lock the item in the slot it's located in inside the player's inventory.